SuperSalcedo22/number_guesser/README.md

 - Creating the JFrame for the gui and JPanels to run on
 - Card layout used for seamless transition between JPanels

+### Testing
+Unit test methods were created for the gameLogic class to learn JUnit testing
+- Edge cases considered
+- Full coverage of all methods were ensured

 ### Screenshots
 - Preview layouts of gui